Saturday, October 11, 2025

 I've never been able to remember jokes.
 I do so admire people who can tell jokes, especially Shaggy Dog jokes that go on... and on... and on...

-I only have one joke.
-It's short and I learned it from a comedian on stage at the Victoria Palace Theare in London, way back in 1967.
+I only have two joke.
+They're short and I learned them from a comedian on stage at the Victoria Palace Theare in London, way back in 1967.

 "Did you hear the one about the two cows in the paddock? :--

 One anxious cow said to the other, "Goodness, Look at that bull over there!
-Do you think he's going to charge us-?"
+Do you think he's going to charge--?"

 The other cow said, "I hope not.
 I've only got 50 cents...."